p4stoboy/BreakIn/BreakIn - A Splashkit Graphical Application Tutorial.md

 ![constants demo](tutorial_assets/consts.png)

-Take your time to get a feel for how these values are being used relative to each other.
+Take your time to get a feel for how these values are being used relative to each other, and have a think about what else they might be used for later in our development.

 Now we can edit our main file to use some these variables during window instantiation.